 The mountain pine beetle epidemic is another significant concern for the B.C. tourism industry.
 Access to the interior regions of the province to harvest MPB damaged forests now and in the future continues to require careful, often site-specific management to minimize conflict with competing land and water use interests, this would include both during and after forest harvesting activity.
 Measures should be taken to ensure that areas particularly valuable to the tourism industry are managed in light of extensive pine beetle salvage logging.
-In addition, alternative harvesting methods and incentives should be utilized to the extent practicable in order to focus harvesting on beetle-impacted trees.
+In addition, alternative harvesting methods and incentives should be utilized to the extent practicable to focus harvesting on beetle-impacted trees.

 WTABC and the Forest & Range Practices Advisory Council

 Since 2013 the WTABC has been a member of the Minister’s Forest and Range Practices Advisory Council (PAC) representing the tourism and recreation sector.
 During 2014-2015 PAC initiated a review of the Forest and Range Practices Act (FRPA).
 The purpose of the review was to determine if FRPA is effectively promoting sound forest and range practices.
-PAC’s method was to assess the achievement of Government’s ten original goals for FRPA after ten years of implementation of the Act and supporting framework.
-PAC developed of a series of recommendations for improving the Act which were submitted to Minister Thompson in the fall of 2015 and will soon be available to the public.
+PAC’s method was to assess the achievement of the Government’s ten original goals for FRPA after ten years of implementation of the Act and supporting framework.
+PAC developed a series of recommendations for improving the Act which was submitted to Minister Thompson in the fall of 2015 and will soon be available to the public.

 The main areas of recommendation include:

 Forest Practices Board Report: Forest Stewardship Practices